2. Where can I contact you?

 9. I am passionate and have special talents that could contribute greatly to the Charlie banana team.
 Are you hiring?

-Yes we are always hiring - we are always looking for terrific people to join Charlie Banana® Team.
-Please send an email and your resume to: email@example.com
+We are always looking for terrific people to join Charlie Banana® Team.
+Please send an email and your resume to: sales @ charlie banana . com

 Cloth Diapering for Newbies